The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 I am sure I lost a few brain cells as my bell got seriously rung.
 I was almost knocked out.
 When the judge jumped out of his Bronco and ran over to see me.
 Of course, he did so in manner that comported well with his majestic standing.
 I think I was more terrified of him than I was of any possible harm that my have befallen me.
 Much to my surprise, he turned out to be the warmest and kindest person that I have ever met.
 He asked how I was doing and he even called the police and the paramedics.
 He took all the information from the guilty driver and waited till the authorities arrived.
 All I did was basically drool and see stars.

 Now they bring me to get my CT of the neck.
 Of course, they wanted to make sure that I was OK, so they ordered it with contrast.
 Well, I have never had a CT with contrast before.
 Nobody told me that it would feel like I was going to pee when it was injected into me.
-Well, don’t that just burn your ass.
+Well, don’t you burn your ass?
 Finally, I managed to get through the CT and was brought back to the hallway where I was unceremoniously left to suffer.
-Finally after what seemed like an eternity, the ER doctor came and told me that my neck was not broken and my brain was as normal as it was going to get.
+Finally, after what seemed like an eternity, the ER doctor came and told me that my neck was not broken and my brain was as normal as it was going to get.
 When they finally released me from my restraints and straps, I virtually leaped to the bathroom.
-Where I want you to know that I had the most satisfying pee of my life.
+I want you to know that I had the most satisfying pee of my life.
 I think I had to flush twice because I almost overflowed the toilet bowl.

 What a way to start my nursing career!!